experimentarium/times/docs/part-1/05-times-optimisation.md

 >
 > where:
 >
-> ***COM_PKRSV(r,t,c,s)*** is the region-specific reserve coefficient for
-> commodity $c$ in time-slice $s$, which allows for unexpected down time
-> of equipment, for demand at peak, and for uncertain resource
+> $COM_PKRSV(r,t,c,s)$ is the region-specific reserve coefficient for commodity $c$ in time-slice $s$, which allows for unexpected down time of equipment, for demand at peak, and for uncertain resource availability, and
-> availability, and
 >
-> ***NCAP_PKCNT(r,v,p,c,s)*** specifies the fraction of technology $p$'s
-> capacity in a region $r$ for a period $t$ and commodity $c$
-> (electricity or heat only) that is allowed to contribute to the peak
-> load in slice $s$; many types of supply processes are predictably
-> available during the peak and thus have a peak coefficient equal to 1,
-> whereas others (such as wind turbines or solar plants in the case of
-> electricity) are attributed a peak coefficient less than 1, since they
-> are on average only fractionally available at peak (e.g., a wind
-> turbine typically has a peak coefficient of .25 or .3, whereas a
-> hydroelectric plant, a gas plant, or a nuclear plant typically has a
-> peak coefficient equal to 1).
+> $NCAP_PKCNT(r,v,p,c,s)$ specifies the fraction of technology $p$'s capacity in a region $r$ for a period $t$ and commodity $c$ (electricity or heat only) that is allowed to contribute to the peak load in slice $s$; many types of supply processes are predictably available during the peak and thus have a peak coefficient equal to 1, whereas others (such as wind turbines or solar plants in the case of electricity) are attributed a peak coefficient less than 1, since they are on average only fractionally available at peak (e.g., a wind turbine typically has a peak coefficient of .25 or .3, whereas a hydroelectric plant, a gas plant, or a nuclear plant typically has a peak coefficient equal to 1).
 >
-> For simplicity it has been assumed in (5-7) that the time-slice
-> resolution of the peaking commodity and the time-slice resolution of
-> the commodity flows (FLO, TRADE) are the same.
-In practice, this is
-> not the case and additional conversion factors or summation operations
-> are necessary to match different time-slice levels.
+> For simplicity it has been assumed in (5-7) that the time-slice resolution of the peaking commodity and the time-slice resolution of the commodity flows (FLO, TRADE) are the same.
+In practice, this is not the case and additional conversion factors or summation operations are necessary to match different time-slice levels.
 >
-> *Remark*: to establish the peak capacity, two cases must be
-> distinguished in constraint ***EQ_PEAK***.
+> *Remark*: to establish the peak capacity, two cases must be distinguished in constraint ***EQ_PEAK***.
 >
->   -- For production processes where the peaking commodity is the only
-> commodity in the primary commodity group (denoted $c=pcg$), the capacity
-> of the process may be assumed to contribute to the peak.\
+> - For production processes where the peaking commodity is the only commodity in the primary commodity group (denoted $c=pcg$), the capacity of the process may be assumed to contribute to the peak.
->   -- For processes where the peaking commodity is not the only member
-> of the pcg, there are several commodities included in the pcg.
-> Therefore, the capacity as such cannot be used in the equation.
-In
-> this case, the actual production is taken into account in the
-> contribution to the peak, instead of the capacity.
-For example, in the
-> case of CHP only the production of electricity contributes to the peak
-> electricity supply, not the entire capacity of the plant, because the
-> activity of the process consists of both electricity and heat
-> generation in either fixed or flexible proportions, and, depending on
-> the modeler\'s choice, the capacity may represent either the electric
-> power of the turbine in condensing or back-pressure mode, or the sum
-> of power and heat capacities in back-pressure mode.
-There is therefore
-> a slight inconsistency between these two cases, since in the first
-> case, a technology may contribute to the peak requirement without
-> producing any energy, whereas this is impossible in the second case.
+> - For processes where the peaking commodity is not the only member of the pcg, there are several commodities included in the pcg.
+Therefore, the capacity as such cannot be used in the equation.
+In this case, the actual production is taken into account in the contribution to the peak, instead of the capacity.
+For example, in the case of CHP only the production of electricity contributes to the peak electricity supply, not the entire capacity of the plant, because the activity of the process consists of both electricity and heat generation in either fixed or flexible proportions, and, depending on the modeler\'s choice, the capacity may represent either the electric power of the turbine in condensing or back-pressure mode, or the sum of power and heat capacities in back-pressure mode.
+There is therefore a slight inconsistency between these two cases, since in the first case, a technology may contribute to the peak requirement without producing any energy, whereas this is impossible in the second case.

 Note also that in the peak equation (5-7), it is assumed that imports of the commodity are contributing to the peak of the importing region